Ramimoha1/-Project1_SAD_20232024/Proposal/readme.md

 ### 3. Problem 3: Lack of exposure to niche clubs
 As information fails to reach students on a daily basis through social media groups, it is almost certain that a lot of smaller clubs and societies might not be able to get much event information out when they’re hosting an event.
 The lack of exposure for these clubs is also a key reason why many students are not able to join the events hosted around campus as they are not aware of the existence of these clubs.

+## **<ins>4.0 Problem Statement**
+### 1. Centralized platform
+- Solely purposed for promoting diverse events and activities
+- Reduces the burden of navigating through multiple social media groups and channels.
+- Minimizes the likelihood of missing important event promotions.

+### 2. User-Friendly
+- publish details of events
+- Ensures ease of use and accessibility.
+- Allows clubs and societies to publish event details effortlessly.
+- Provides users with relevant, non-spammy information.

+### 3. Dedicated Club Sections
+- Each club or society has its own section within the application.
+- Displays club history, purpose, membership details, and past activities.
+- Empowers students to make informed decisions about which clubs to join.

+### 4. Event Records Repository
+- Includes reviews, and participant feedback from past events.
+- Provides valuable insights for students to make informed decisions about future participation and engagement.